-After years of networking, I’ll be the first to tell you: networking isn’t always easy.
-However, with a bit of practice and the right approach, I’ve wholeheartedly embraced the amazing value it brings into my life and career.
+Anyone who has spent time networking will tell you – it isn’t always easy.
+It takes energy, dedication, and a bit of bravery.
+Many people avoid networking at all costs, but with a bit of practice and the right approach it can bring amazing value into your social life and career.
 If you thrive on making connections and love learning about people – what they do and more importantly, why they do it – you’ll connect with awesome people.
-This is my list of essential tips for networking effectively and authentically:
+Becoming a networking pro takes time, but if you follow these essential principles, you’ll be well on your way towards networking effectively and authentically:

 #1 Be interested in Other People – This will prevent you from thinking of networking as just a means to an end and will help you build real relationships as opposed to superficial, transactional ones.

-#2 Actively Listen – Don’t just wait for your turn to talk – you will miss a lot about what others have to say or are going through.
+#2 Actively Listen – Don’t just wait for your turn to talk – you will miss a lot about what others have to say.

 #3 Find Common Ground – What are their interests?
 Are they Broncos fans?
 Do they have kids?
 Are they interested in finance, marketing, etc.?
-I’m always looking for that dotted line where we can have a good conversation that’s exciting for both of us.
+Always look for common ground where you can have a good conversation that’s exciting for both people.

 #5 Follow Up – A lot of people put in the effort to get over their inhibitions and make real connections but never build on their initial success.
 You should always follow up after you’ve met somebody, and if you can, try to make it special and mention something that connects you to that person.

-#7 – Make Thoughtful Introductions – I’m very protective of people in my network, so I try to only make great connections for them.
-Nobody has a 100% hit rate, but everyone in my network knows that my intention is always to make mutually beneficial introductions.
+#7 – Make Thoughtful Introductions – Be protective of the people in your network and strive to make great connections for them.
+You won’t be perfect 100% of the time, but make sure everyone in your network knows that your are always intending to make mutually beneficial introductions for them.